darkovasiljkov/convertly-saas/README.md

 # Convertly

-Skyrocket your outreach game with this AI-powered SaaS 🚀
+Skyrocket your outreach game with **Convertly** – an AI-powered lead magnet SaaS.   🚀

-Convertly is a full-stack web application that leverages the ChatGPT API to help users generate personalized messages, optimize communication, and boost engagement.
-This project is built as part of my Bachelor's thesis, showcasing how AI can be applied to improve lead generation and outreach efficiency.
+Create engaging resources like e-books, guides, and tips, then let an interactive chatbot capture emails and convert visitors into leads.

 ## Features
 - AI-powered message generation and personalization